The Santa Monica Pier

 Take a ride on the wooden horses and sleighs of the Santa Monica Pier Carousel.
 The famous carousel was built in 1939 in the Looff Hippodrome, a National Historic Landmark and one of the few structures remaining from Santa Monica’s original pier.

 ‘Yahoo Travel’ recently named the family-friendly Pacific Park “California’s Best Amusement Park”.
 The West Coast’s only amusement park located on a pier features the world’s only solar-powered Ferris wheel, an exhilarating roller coaster that towers 55-feet above the Pacific Ocean, midway games, food and shopping.
 Pacific Park is open year-round, although seasonal hours vary.
 Learn more in “How to Spend a Day at Pacific Park.”

 Strike up some friendly competition at Playland Arcade, which has over 200 games for the whole family.
 You’ll find old-school pastimes like skee ball and pinball alongside newer video games in this classic arcade.
 Don’t miss getting your picture taken in one of the photo booths.

 Fly Through The Air…

-…with the greatest of ease at Trapeze School New York (TSNY) Los Angeles.
+…with the greatest of ease at Trapeze School New York (TSNY) Los Angeles located at the Santa Monica Pier.
 No prior experience is necessary for the two-hour Flying Trapeze class or the one-hour Aerial Silks class.
 Adventure seekers over the age of 6 are welcome to swing and soar like Superman.